OpenEvalProject/evals/manuscripts/elife-74342/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/043mz5j54 Department of Biochemistry and Biophysics, University of California, San Francisco San Francisco United States
+1. Department of Biochemistry and Biophysics, University of California, San Francisco San Francisco United States ([ROR:043mz5j54](https://ror.org/043mz5j54))
 2. Cancer Immunology, Genentech, Inc South San Francisco United States
-3. https://ror.org/043mz5j54 Howard Hughes Medical Institute, University of California, San Francisco San Francisco United States
+3. Howard Hughes Medical Institute, University of California, San Francisco San Francisco United States ([ROR:043mz5j54](https://ror.org/043mz5j54))

 † Corresponding author

 ## Abstract

 Protein folding homeostasis in the endoplasmic reticulum (ER) is regulated by a signaling network, termed the unfolded protein response (UPR).
 Inositol-requiring enzyme 1 (IRE1) is an ER membrane-resident kinase/RNase that mediates signal transmission in the most evolutionarily conserved branch of the UPR.
 Dimerization and/or higher-order oligomerization of IRE1 are thought to be important for its activation mechanism, yet the actual oligomeric states of inactive, active, and attenuated mammalian IRE1 complexes remain unknown.
 We developed an automated two-color single-molecule tracking approach to dissect the oligomerization of tagged endogenous human IRE1 in live cells.
 In contrast to previous models, our data indicate that IRE1 exists as a constitutive homodimer at baseline and assembles into small oligomers upon ER stress.
 We demonstrate that the formation of inactive dimers and stress-dependent oligomers is fully governed by IRE1’s lumenal domain.
 Phosphorylation of IRE1’s kinase domain occurs more slowly than oligomerization and is retained after oligomers disassemble back into dimers.
-Our findings suggest that assembly of IRE1 dimers into larger oligomers specifically enables trans- autophosphorylation, which in turn drives IRE1’s RNase activity.
+Our findings suggest that assembly of IRE1 dimers into larger oligomers specifically enables trans-autophosphorylation, which in turn drives IRE1’s RNase activity.

 ## Introduction